-The Jetta GLI includes several features designed to enhance driver and passenger safety including electronic stability control, tire pressure monitoring and Volkswagen's advanced Intelligent Crash Response System, which initiates automatic safety protection in some types of collisions -- the electrical supply to the fuel pump is shut off, the doors unlock and the hazard lights switch on.
+The Jetta GLI includes several features designed to enhance driver and passenger safety including electronic stability control, tire pressure monitoring, a rear-view camera and Volkswagen's advanced Intelligent Crash Response System, which initiates automatic safety protection in some types of collisions -- the electrical supply to the fuel pump is shut off, the doors unlock and the hazard lights switch on.

 The GLI also features driver and front passenger airbags, dual side airbags in front and dual Side Curtain Protection airbags in front and rear.

 The Jetta GLI's main rivals include the Ford Focus ST, which blends a potent turbo four with hatchback versatility, as well as the Subaru WRX, which features all-wheel drive and the choice of a sedan or five-door hatch configuration.
 Those looking for something outside of the mainstream can also opt for the Mitsubishi Lancer, which features a de-tuned version of the legendary Evolution's engine and a dual-clutch gearbox.